1988 San Diego Chargers season: Week 11: at Atlanta Falcons

 Newly promoted Mark Vlasic won his first start, though the defense earned most of the credit.
 Both kickers missed field goals in the first half, before James' 14-yard punt return set the Chargers up at the Atlanta 26, and they drove close enough for Abbott to hit a chip shot 23-yarder.
 A fumble recovery by Glenn soon gave them a chance to extend the lead, taking over at the Atlanta 24.
 On the next three plays, Vlasic threw incomplete, was sacked and then finally intercepted, and the score remained 3–0 at halftime.
 The 3rd quarter produced no further points, with Keys blocking an Atlanta field goal try.

 The lone Charger touchdown drive began at their own 27 with 7:03 remaining in the game.
 After a 2-yard run by Anderson, Rod Bernstine took a short pass over the middle, shrugged off two tacklers close to midfield, and broke up the right sideline before being corralled at the Falcon 14, a gain of 57 yards.
 Three plays later, Barry Redden scored on a 5-yard run up the middle with 4:32 to play.
 Atlanta broke the shutout shortly after the two-minute warning, but Holland recovered the ensuing onside kick, and Anderson broke off a 26-yard run as San Diego ran the clock out.

 Vlasic was 16 of 32 for 190 yards, with two interceptions, while Anderson carried 24 times for 145 yards.

+This was the Chargers' first appearance in Atlanta, the first meeting vs. the Falcons since 1979, and only the third match between the clubs all time.
+San Diego was scheduled to play at Atlanta-Fulton County Stadium in 1982, but the game was cancelled due to the 57-day National Football League Players Association strike that season.